The majority of Americans eat a low fat diet or a diet high in rancid or hydrogenated fats. This type of eating wrecks havoc on your body.

 Poor fats lack vitamins and minerals and do not carry any health benefits.
 Since they have become rampant in the SAD (Standard American Diet), they contribute greatly to the widespread increase of disease as disease is at the bottom of a downward spiral with the health of a cell at the top.
 At a cellular level, nutrients are needed for energy.
 When not enough nutrients are being consumed, energy declines causing organs to become inefficient at their job.
 When organs cannot do their job, detoxification processes are impaired, the body cannot repair and rebuild itself, and the systems of the body slow down their functions until they can no longer work proficiently and disease takes hold.

 “All disease begins in the gut.” – Hippocrates

 Disease starts with a poor, nutrient-void diet: a diet that does not allow the body to perform efficiently and effectively as it was created to do; a diet that destroys the body from the inside-out and allows disease to take over.
 The body is a smart machine, but it needs to be given the proper nutrient-dense foods so that it can flourish and perform proficiently the jobs it was made to do.
 It’s like glass… just one small crack and the whole thing can fall to pieces.

 What is your favorite healthy fat?
-Share in the comments below!
+My favorite is grass-fed butter… mmm!
+Share yours in the comments below!

 ⇓⇓⇓ If you enjoyed this post, please like and share on your favorite social media site(s) by clicking the pins below! ⇓⇓⇓